Neck and Back Pain

 Scoliosis is an abnormal curvature of the spine, where the spine curves sideways at both the top and bottom of the spine.
 The cause of scoliosis is mainly unknown; some cases are due to degeneration or neuromuscular disorders such as cerebral palsy or spina bifida, and some cases are congenital meaning the curvature of the spine is abnormal before birth.
 Scoliosis can cause pinched nerves leading to numbness and tingling in your extremities, as well as pain and stiffness.

-If you are experiencing neck or back pain, Cary Disc Center can help.
-Call (847) 639-0010 for questions or to make an appointment today!
+If you are experiencing neck or back pain, Cary Physical Medicine can help.
+Call our Cary, IL office at (847) 639-0010 for questions or to make an appointment today!